 In some cases, you may need to use medicated ointments such as hydrocortisone or calcineurin inhibitors such as tacrolimus (Astagraf XL, Envarsus XR, Prograf, Protopic).

 Niacin deficiency or vitamin A toxicity

 Getting too little or too much of certain vitamins may cause your skin to peel, including on the fingertips.

 Although pellagra typically results from a poor diet, it

 Other symptoms include:

-Hand eczema appears as irritated skin that may:
+Eczema, also known as atopic dermatitis, appears as irritated skin that may:

-- look red
+- look discolored

 - be tender to the touch